 Dental Hygienists are also the professionals that will usually administer any types of anesthesia

 (besides general) to help the patient feel comfortable throughout any procedures that warrant it.

 Application of fluoride and any other chemicals to the teeth or gums to treat and or prevent minor

-required, Dental Hygienists will make cast impressions of a patients teeth and mouth shape from
+required, Dental Hygienists will make cast impressions of patients’ teeth and mouth shapes from

-plaster in order for the device or structure to be fitted for a patients teeth.
+the plaster in order for the device or structure to be fitted for a patient’s teeth.
 Other duties that

 Hygienists perform include the handling of the equipment used in the dental office and sterilizing

 them according to protocol.

 A large part of a Dental Hygienists function is to educate and inform patients in a compassionate